KEO-cls-eedi/specification/doc/clseedi.md

 * `tariffs` - time of use tariff information (TOUT)
 * `trust` - certificates and/or SKIs to be trusted for the SHIP connections the local device maintains
 * `notify` - configure notifications for sending measurement data
+* `schedules` - configure control commands to be executed by the local device according to a schedule

 In case that the control message is a reply to a `read` message (i.e. has a `relation`), all top-level properties can be set, otherwise only a single top-level element is allowed
 <span id="REQ-9"><a href="#REQ-9">[REQ-9]</a></span>.

 When receiving a `control` message
-- the top-level properties `tariffs`, `trust` and `notify` overwrite the previous state of those properties entirely
+- the top-level properties `tariffs`, `trust`, `notify` and `schedules` overwrite the previous state of those properties entirely
   <span id="REQ-10"><a href="#REQ-10">[REQ-10]</a></span>
 - the elements `limits.power.active.consumption`, `limits.power.active.production`, `failsafes.power.active.consumption`
   and `failsafes.power.active.production` replace the previous state of that element entirely